 The male koala we see drinking from his new trough at dusk is a very thirsty one indeed.

-I’m grateful to this doco for inspiring me anew to go outside and look under leaves, and wonder what the seagull was before chips arrived…
+This doco has inspired me anew to go outside and look under leaves, and wonder what the seagull was before chips arrived…